ignaciocabeza/beeglacier/README.md

 # BeeGlacier

-This is an  application for managing Amazon Glacier Storage made with Beeware.
+This is an  application for managing Amazon Glacier Storage made with Beeware.git

 ## Dowload